mattkrins/gfodder/README.md

 # ChefMasters
-My submition to the GMGC
+##My submission to the GMGC
+Master the fodder.